kittenvr/LLMCoder/README.md

 ## Future Plans

 This repository is planned to be integrated into [LLMCoderSync](https://github.com/ChrisTorng/LLMCoderSync).
 You can use them together now.
 For more information, please refer to the README.md of [LLMCoderSync](https://github.com/ChrisTorng/LLMCoderSync).

+## Roadmap

+A new `roadmap.md` file has been created to outline the steps and progress of the project.
+This file includes sections for completed tasks, ongoing tasks, and future tasks.
+The purpose of the roadmap is to provide a clear and organized view of the project's development and future plans.

+## Updated Usage Instructions

+1. Clone this repository.
+2. Open the `index.html` file in your browser.
+No Python or additional installation is required.
+3. Refer to the `roadmap.md` file for the project's progress and future plans.

+  Alternatively, you can use the online version: [LLM Coder](https://christorng.github.io/LLMCoder/).
+It runs entirely in your browser, and no data is sent to any server.